droundy/deft/papers/histogram/sad-referee-response.md

 as can be seen from Fig. 3 and Fig. 4).
 In addition, we also provide a detailed comparison with 4 different methods on the square well system.

-Furthermore, the guidelines that the referee is using presumably come from Computational Physics Papers in the Physical Review E (2013).
-This specifically states '...Rather, the requirement that "papers must contain new results in physics" should be interpreted as a requirement of novelty with respect to the method(s), the physics, or both.'
-As stated above it is only necessary that the method is novel OR the physical problem is novel.
-As example, the paper below accepted by PRE confirms this thought.

-**Analysis of the convergence of the 1/t and Wang-Landau algorithms in the calculation of multidimensional integrals** *(accepted by PRE)* This paper compares the performance of two methods (WL and 1/t-WL) to calculate different integrals (not a real physical system chosen because the exact answer is known).

 Firstly, the referee criticizes our paper for testing the method on a single physical system (the square well fluid).
 The referee gives as an argument an example of a paper which tests a method on three different physical systems.
 We give as counter examples *references that we cite* which each use a single physical system as the test case.
-We agree that our method should be tested on additional different physical systems but dispute that this is necessary for the first paper introducing this method.
+We agree that our method should be tested on additional different physical systems but dispute that this is necessary for the first paper introducing an improved method.

-**Analysis of the convergence of the 1/t and Wang-Landau algorithms in the calculation of multidimensional integrals** *(accepted by PRE)* This paper compares the performance of two methods (WL and 1/t-WL) to calculate different integrals (not a real physical system because the exact answer is known).
+For instance, our citations
+[10,15,18,19,22] are all papers (the first three published in PRE **?**) which examine the convergence properties of flat histogram methods using a single physical system.

 **Avoiding boundary effects in Wang-Landau sampling** *(accepted by PRE)* This paper with DP Landau as an author considers a single system (the 2D Ising model).
 The novelty of the paper is providing a scheme to avoid boundary effects in WL.
+[10]

+**Fast Calculation of the Density of States of a Fluid by Monte Carlo Simulations** *(accepted by PRL)*
+This paper compares two new methods with WL on the truncated Lennard-Jones system.
+[11]

+**Optimizing the ensemble for equilibration in broad-histogram Monte Carlo simulations** *(accepted by PRE)*
+This paper presents an adaptive algorithm and compares with WL on 2D Ising systems.
+[12]

+**Analysis of the convergence of the 1/t and Wang-Landau algorithms in the calculation of multidimensional integrals** *(accepted by PRE)* This paper compares the performance of two methods (WL and 1/t-WL) to calculate different integrals (not a real physical system because the exact answer is known).
+[15]

 **Optimal modification factor and convergence of the Wang-Landau algorithm** *(accepted by PRE)*
 This paper examines the optimal modification factor for the WL algorithm and tests on a single system (the 2D Ising model).
+[18]

 **Convergence of Stochastic Approximation Monte Carlo and modified Wang–Landau
 algorithms: Tests for the Ising model**
 *(accepted by Computer Physics Communications)*
 This paper compares SAMC, WL, and 1/t-WL on a single system (the 2D Ising model).
+[19]

 **Stochastic approximation Monte Carlo and Wang–Landau Monte Carlo applied to a continuum polymer model** *(accepted by Computer Physics Communications)* SAMC and WL are compared for a single continuum model with a square well type potential.
+[22]

+**Direct calculation of liquid–vapor phase equilibria from transition matrix Monte Carlo simulation** *J. Chem.
+Phys.*
+This paper introduces a new method (adaptation of Fitzgerald et al.) TMMC and tests on Lennard-Jones fluid.
+[34]

+**Performance Limitations of Flat-Histogram Methods** *(accepted by PRL)*
+This paper examines optimal scaling of flat histogram methods on 2D Ising systems.
+[35]

+**Flat Histogram Methods for Quantum Systems: Algorithms to Overcome Tunneling Problems and Calculate the Free Energy**
+*(accepted by PRL)*
+This paper examines the generalization of WL algorithm on a spin-1/2 Heisenberg model.
+[36]

+**Adaptive integration method for Monte Carlo simulations** *(accepted by PRE)*
+This paper introduces an adaptive sampling method and tests on Lennard-Jones.
+[37]

+**Dynamically optimized Wang-Landau sampling with adaptive trial moves and modification factors**
+*(accepted by PRE)*
+This paper introduces dynamically optimized WL sampling and tests on XY-Model.
+[38]

 These papers help to highlight that the convergence properties of the various Monte Carlo methods are of importance (while the system(s) are often not